znadir/bug-tools/README.md

-# Bug Recon
+# Bug Tools

-My custom script to automate my recon during bug bounty
+Custom scripts I use to automate bug bounty